 We have met our cash requirements primarily through cash generated by operating activities.
-Our principal uses of cash in the quarter ended March 31, 2005 were to make distributions to Affiliate managers and make investments in Affiliates.
-We expect that our principal uses of cash for the foreseeable future will be for investments in new and existing Affiliates, distributions to Affiliate managers, payment of principal and interest on outstanding debt, the repurchase of debt securities, the repurchase of shares of our common stock and for working capital purposes.
+Our principal use of cash in the six months ended June 30, 2005 was to make distributions to Affiliate managers.
+We expect that our principal uses of cash for the foreseeable future will be for investments in

 We view our ratio of debt to EBITDA (our "leverage ratio") as an important gauge of our ability to service debt, make new investments and access capital.
 Consistent with industry practice, we do not consider our mandatory convertible securities as debt for the purpose of determining our leverage ratio.
 As more fully discussed below, each unit of our 2004 PRIDES is comprised of a senior note and a forward purchase contract.
 Under the terms of the securities, the exercise of the forward purchase contracts will result in the issuance of shares of our common stock that will generate cash proceeds equal to the remaining note portion of the securities.
 We also view our leverage on a "net debt" basis by deducting our cash and cash equivalents from our debt balance.
 The leverage covenant of our senior revolving credit facility is generally consistent with our treatment of the 2004 PRIDES securities and our net debt approach.
-At March 31, 2005, our leverage ratio was 2.1:1.
+At June 30, 2005, our leverage ratio was 1.7:1.

 We have a cash management program that enables our Affiliates to invest their excess cash with us to achieve a competitive rate of return.
-At March 31, 2005, our Affiliates had invested approximately \$25 million with us in this program.
+At June 30, 2005, our Affiliates had invested approximately \$32 million with us in this program.
 These investments are eliminated for accounting purposes and are not reflected on our Consolidated Balance Sheet.